QuantumQuaser/stock_preiction_final_project/README.md

 # Model Development Journey: Stock Prediction Challenge

+# Stock Prediction Model Development Summary

+## Objective Definition
+- **Goal**: Predict the best performing stock out of a given set for the next week.
+- **Factors Considered**:
+  - Risk-to-reward ratio
+  - Expected weekly profits
+  - Technical indicators such as RSI, MACD, Bollinger Bands, and Fibonacci Retracements.

+## Data Collection
+- **Source**: Historical stock data from Yahoo Finance for selected stocks.
+- **Features**: Daily prices, volumes, and technical indicators.

+## Data Preprocessing
+- **Cleaning**:
+  - Handling missing values
+  - Removing duplicates
+  - Ensuring data consistency
+- **Feature Engineering**:
+  - Calculating technical indicators
+  - Integrating sentiment analysis and Nifty trend data

+## Model Selection and Initial Training
+- **Models Used**:
+  - Gradient Boosting
+  - Random Forest
+  - LSTM
+- **Initial Training**: Models were trained using the processed features.

+## Addressing Class Imbalance
+- **Problem Identified**: Poor performance on the minority class due to class imbalance.
+- **Solutions Implemented**:
+  - SMOTE for oversampling
+  - Adjusted class weights
+  - Explored different metrics for evaluation

+## Model Refinement
+- **Enhanced LSTM**:
+  - Improved architecture with more layers and neurons
+- **Hyperparameter Tuning**:
+  - Adjusted model parameters for better performance
+- **Threshold Tuning**:
+  - Experimented with different decision thresholds for classification

+## Model Evaluation and Iteration
+- **Ongoing Evaluation**:
+  - Focused on precision, recall, and F1-score, especially for the minority class
+- **Iteration**:
+  - Models were iteratively refined based on evaluation results for a better balance between precision and recall

+## Final Results and Analysis
+- **Observations**:
+  - Improved recall for the minority class
+  - Ongoing challenges with precision
+- **Trade-Offs**:
+  - A consistent theme was balancing precision and recall, highlighting the complexity in predicting stock performance in imbalanced datasets

+## Key Decisions and Logic
+- **Class Imbalance Strategy**:
+  - Focused on techniques like resampling and class weight adjustments
+- **LSTM Enhancement**:
+  - Chosen due to the sequential nature of stock data, enhanced to capture complex patterns
+- **Threshold Tuning**:
+  - Crucial for managing the precision-recall trade-off

+---

+*This document encapsulates the journey and decisions made in developing a robust stock prediction model, demonstrating the intricacies and challenges encountered in the field of machine learning.*

 ## Initial Model Evaluation Results

 The initial evaluation of the models showed challenges in predicting the minority class.
 Below are the precision, recall, and F1-scores for each model: